MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

 - **Delivery locations**: You'll likely want to investigate messages that were actually delivered to recipients (either to the Inbox or the Junk Email folder), even if users didn't click on the payload URL in the message.
 You can also remove the quarantined messages from quarantine.
 For more information, see [Quarantined email messages in EOP](quarantine-email-messages.md).

   - **Deleted folder**
   - **Dropped**

-  - **External**: The recipient is located in your on-premises email organization.
+  - **External**: The recipient is located in your on-premises email organization in hybrid environments.
   - **Failed**
   - **Forwarded**
   - **Inbox**
   - **Junk folder**
   - **Quarantine**
   - **Unknown**

+- **URL clicks**: These are described in the next section.

 > [!NOTE]
 > In all layers that contain more than 10 items, the top 10 items are shown, while the rest are bundled together in **Others**.